 The Nominating and Corporate Governance Committee is comprised of three directors: Dr. Hoffman and Messrs.
 Wan and Adams.
 Mr. Wan serves as Chairman of the Nominating and Corporate Governance Committee.
 Our Board of Directors has determined that Dr. Hoffman and Messrs.
 Wan and Adams are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+The Nominating and Corporate Governance Committee met twice during fiscal 2016.
 The Nominating and Corporate Governance Committee has adopted a written charter that is available to stockholders on the Company's website and www.acelrx.com.